TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Error-Signoff.md

 <sup>5</sup> The error subsystem's output will be inserted into the main processing subsystem which requires a continuous analog voltage signal.

-<sup>6</sup> The gain from the error and input subsystem need to be the same to simplify the arithmetic from the processing subsystem.
+<sup>6</sup> The gain from the error and input subsystem must be the same to simplify the arithmetic from the processing subsystem.
 The agreed preset gain for this project was 20 dB.

 <sup>7</sup> Given that the maximum processing time of the main processing subsystem is 1.2 ms and the total allowable delay is 1.4 ms, the worst-case delay of this subsystem is 0.2 ms. Staying within these parameters will allow the processor subsystem to use accurate data.